SteveMarshall/stevemarshall.github.io/cv.md

 2012</time>--<time datetime="2014-03-14">March 2014</time></span>
 {: .meta}

-Responsibility for the design of all APIs, user interfaces, and products across the whole of Expedia Affiliate Network; designing from scratch or supporting and reviewing other teams’ design efforts, and providing standards and guidelines they must adhere to.

-Introduced "developer experience" design, applying user experience, information architecture, and human factors design techniques to APIs and their surrounding ecosystems.
-Mentoring interface designers on the design of APIs, introducing RESTful API design across development teams, advising partners on improving conversion with good UI design, and delivering API and user interface designs for all systems.
+Responsible for **setting and maintaining standards** for all APIs and user interfaces across Expedia Affiliate Network. **Understood clients' needs** and balanced these against technical constraints, allowed Expedia Affiliate Network to **support a $10m/year partner network**.

-Also acted as *Chief Developer Evangelist* (since July 2012), responsible for community outreach.
-Curated and ran frequent events, with speakers and attendees from technology, scientific, and design backgrounds.
-Events received much acclaim and included speakers such as [Dr Jack Cohen](http://drjackcohen.com) and [Maria Smith of Studio Weave](http://www.studioweave.com).
-Represented Expedia at various events, including Yahoo!
-Hack Europe 2013.
-Mentored colleagues in public speaking.
+Also acted as *Chief Developer Evangelist* (July 2012 onwards), responsible for **community outreach**.
+Organised events with diverse speaker lineups and attendees. **Represented Expedia at various events** and **mentored colleagues** in public speaking.

 ### Prior roles